 For frequently asked questions about the Early Law School Admission Program, click here.

-Students interested in ELSAP should notify their admissions counselor and meet with the chair of the Social Sciences ELSAP Committee their first semester at RMU.
+Students interested in ELSAP should notify their admissions counselor and meet with Louis B. Swartz JD Coordinator of ELSAP their first semester at RMU.
 Full-time on-ground freshmen students are eligible; transfer students are not eligible.

 Priority consideration is given to students who have received a 3.5 or higher in their first semester at RMU and who have a recorded standardized test score of either at least 21 on the ACT or a 1040 on the SAT (math + critical reading).
 However, students must meet different criteria for different programs.